dreamfactorysoftware/platform-wiki/Platform-Documentation/Usage-Options/Install-Mac-OS-X.md

 Below are installation instructions for DreamFactory's open source code base for Mac OS X:

-* Instructions to manually install from GitHub are coming soon.
+* Instructions to install from GitHub are coming soon.